thalida/ciphers.codes/README.md

     - [ ] playfair
     - [ ] polybiusSquare
 - [x] Add modal open / close animation
-- [ ] see if i can get the focus state to disappear faster (transition bug?)
+- [x] see if i can get the focus state to disappear faster (transition bug?)
 - [ ] move to input + decode action on cipher
 - [x] title text on unicorn to (?)
 - [ ] keep inputs scrolled ot bottom when typing option (?)
 - [x] title text on about links
+- [ ] show popup on enter of invalid keys near the input

 ## Development